MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -EnableAuthGSSAPI
-!!!
-Exchange Server 2010

-The EnableAuthGSSAPI parameter specifies the advertisement of the Generic Security Services application programming interface (GSSAPI) authentication method when Integrated Windows authentication is enabled on this connector.
-If the AuthMechanism parameter contains Integrated, and the EnableAuthGSSAPI parameter is set to $true, the AUTH GSSAPI NTLM keyword is advertised in the EHLO response of the Receive connector.
-Clients may use Kerberos or NTLM to authenticate with the Receive connector.
-If the AuthMechanism parameter contains Integrated, and the EnableAuthGSSAPI parameter is set to $false, the AUTH NTLM keyword is advertised in the EHLO response of the Receive connector.
-Clients may only use NTLM to authenticate with the Receive connector.

-If you have Internet Information Services (IIS) messaging servers that authenticate with this Receive connector, you should set the value of the EnableAuthGSSAPI parameter to $false.
-Authentication with computers running Microsoft Exchange Server 2003 aren't affected by the value of the EnableAuthGSSAPI parameter.
-Exchange 2003 servers use the authentication methods advertised in the X-EXPS keyword.
-The X-EXPS keyword is advertised in the EHLO response of the Receive connector when the AuthMechanism parameter contains ExchangeServer.

-The valid values for this parameter is $true or $false.
-The default value is $false.
-By default, the EnableAuthGSSAPI parameter is set to $true only on the default Receive connector Client \<Server Name\> created only on Hub Transport servers.

-!!!
-Exchange Server 2013

-The EnableAuthGSSAPI parameter specifies the advertisement of the Generic Security Services application programming interface (GSSAPI) authentication method, when Integrated Windows authentication is enabled on this connector.
-If the AuthMechanism parameter contains Integrated, and the EnableAuthGSSAPI parameter is set to $true, the AUTH GSSAPI NTLM keyword is advertised in the EHLO response of the Receive connector.
-Clients may use Kerberos or NTLM to authenticate with the Receive connector.
-If the AuthMechanism parameter contains Integrated, and the EnableAuthGSSAPI parameter is set to $false, the AUTH NTLM keyword is advertised in the EHLO response of the Receive connector.
-Clients may use only NTLM to authenticate with the Receive connector.

-If you have Internet Information Services (IIS) messaging servers that authenticate with this Receive connector, you should set the value of the EnableAuthGSSAPI parameter to $false.
-Authentication with computers running Microsoft Exchange Server 2003 aren't affected by the value of the EnableAuthGSSAPI parameter.
-Exchange 2003 servers use the authentication methods advertised in the X-EXPS keyword.
-The X-EXPS keyword is advertised in the EHLO response of the Receive connector when the AuthMechanism parameter contains ExchangeServer.

-The valid values for this parameter is $true or $false.
-The default value is $false.
-By default, the EnableAuthGSSAPI parameter is set to $true only on the default Receive connector Client \<Server Name\> created only in the Transport service on a Mailbox server.

-!!!
-Exchange Server 2016

 The EnableAuthGSSAPI parameter enables or disables Kerberos when Integrated Windows authentication is available on the Receive connector (the AuthMechanism parameter contains the value Integrated).
 Valid values are:

 - $true: Kerberos is enabled.
 The Extended SMTP keyword AUTH GSSAPI NTLM is advertised in the EHLO response.
 Clients can use Kerberos or NTLM for Integrated Windows authentication.